Saibius/docs/README.md

 # Make files available on your localhost network
 # Saibius binds to 0.0.0.0 by default.
+# You can restrict access by explicitly setting the host.
 ./saibius --file ./downloads --host 127.0.0.1 --port 8080

 # Share a single large video file